-In addition to the people who live with you, other relatives, friends and neighbors may be concerned about you.
+In addition to the people who live with you, other relatives, friends and neighbours may be concerned about you.
 There is no need to go into detail, unless you choose.
 But you will need to be prepared for the inevitable questions.

 One way to satisfy their curiosity is to explain you had a serious illness that became a threat to your life.
-Because of that, you had major surgery and now wear an ostomy pouch.
+Because of that, you had major surgery and now wear a stoma pouch.
 With an explanation like that, there are very few other questions that can be asked unless you want to offer more information.
 If people see that you have adopted a straightforward attitude, they will very likely take their cue from you.

 As the weeks and months go by, you may meet new people and make new friends who will not know and do not have to know anything about your stoma.
 There is one particular time when you will probably have to consider giving the full explanation about your stoma.
 That is, when you are contemplating a sexual relationship.
 Your stoma will be evident and you will want to be prepared to talk about it.
-There is a separate booklet in this series entitled, Living with an Ostomy: Sex and Parenthood, that can help.